 While I am eager to return to my favorite landscapes, I won’t be rushing out the door as soon as Covid-19 travel advisories are lifted in the Western United States.
-I remain optimistic that my annual Idaho summer adventure is moving forward as planned, but I will also be checking the Visit Idaho and official Idaho government websites for updates.
 If the situation continues to improve I’ll feel more confident with my decision to go, but if something changes, these resources will help me determine whether postponing the trip is the best choice.
 I want to be mindful of my impact on smaller, rural and mountain communities like Sun Valley and Stanley, and my plan is to wait until the time feels right — and encourage others to take a similar approach.
 Much like a responsible adventure in the backcountry, I want to be respectful of the areas I visit and leave them just as I found them.

 When I am ready to travel, planning ahead and taking extra precautions will ensure the experience is safe and enjoyable for myself and others.
 If I arrive at a restaurant or trail head and it appears crowded, I will have at least one backup option in mind.
 Before hitting the road, I will also do my best to stock up on supplies and take note of rest areas and gas stations to minimize unnecessary stops along the way.
 Not only am I using my down time to plan the details of future adventures to Idaho, but it has allowed me to reminisce about why I love the Gem State, and why it will be my first vacation when it is safe to travel again.